An Introvert Living In An Extroverted World.

 But there are so many more reasons why introverts struggle in this extroverted world.
 It's set up so to help extroverts win and introverts have to struggle and often feel left behind, left out, or simply incapable.

-Now every introvert is different and their struggles are not all the same.
-Some introverts may be fine with some of the things I'm talking about and some extroverts may struggle with them.
+Now, every introvert is different, and their struggles are not all the same.
+Some introverts may be fine with some of the things I'm talking about, and some extroverts may struggle with them.
+Personally, I am a quiet, shy, sensitive soul as well, so those traits come into play.
+But not every introvert is shy, just like not every extrovert is outgoing.

 But I'm going to talk about my own personal traits as a solid introvert.